 Pre-bump workout: High-impact aerobics

 You might have to step out of that kick-your-butt boxing class, but you can still get a good cardio workout and not get bored.
 Hit the elliptical machine or stationary bike one day and go hiking the next.
 You can even add some strength training with light weights.
 What’s important is that your heart rate doesn’t go so high that you risk exhaustion.
 To know you’re not pushing yourself too hard, bring along a buddy for a chat: if you can carry on a conversation without gasping for air, you’re safe.

 Pre-bump workout: Pilates

 Yeah, some Pilates moves are okay, but a lot of them aren’t right once you hit your second trimester, since you could teeter in the plank position and you shouldn’t lie on your back for more than five minutes at a time.
 Make sure what you’re doing is safe by taking a class designed especially for pregnant women.
 The instructor will have already made special mom-to-be considerations so you won’t have to worry about the moves.

 Pre-bump workout: Um, not too much

 Even if your idea of a workout was walking to the mailbox once a day, you should be exercising now.
 But be sure to take it slow.
 As long as your OB okays it, you can walk for about 30 minutes five times a week.
-At your second trimester, talk to the doc again — it might be fine for you to start prenatal yoga or Pilates or even spinning.
+At your second trimester, talk to your doctor again — it might be fine for you to start prenatal yoga or Pilates or even spinning.
 Just don’t exhaust yourself.
 Remember: Being fit can make labor easier.
 There’s incentive!